ouya/docs/content-review-guidelines.md

 ##Content No-No’s

 We want you to build imaginative, inventive games.
-To make sure `Cortex TV` has a great environment for gamers, there are a few things we don’t want to see on `Cortex TV`.
-First, make sure to rate your game according to `Cortex TV’s` Content Rating Guidelines below (be honest).
+To make sure `Cortex` has a great environment for gamers, there are a few things we don’t want to see on `Cortex`.
+First, make sure to rate your game according to `Cortex’s` Content Rating Guidelines below (be honest).
 Then ensure your submitted screen-shots and Game Details text contains no explicit content.
 And finally, let’s avoid these:

 * **Hate Speech**: Do not promote hatred toward an individual or group of people based on their race or ethnic origin, religion, disability, gender, age, veteran status, or sexual orientation/gender identity in your game.
 If you do, we’ll reject it.